Understanding the CCPA in a global context

 Every entity is different in its products, services, operations, risk profile, and preferences.
 A comprehensive CCPA compliance program depends on the type and nature of personal data that is collected, the purpose and use of such data, and the operational capabilities and risk tolerances of the company.
 Therefore, you need to work with your legal and business advisors to determine the best strategy for your company to comply with the CCPA.

 Once you have determined your strategy, NetApp offers a variety of products and services with tools that can help implement it and that can be used in your privacy operations and CCPA compliance program.
-These products and services include the Cloud Compliance service to help you identify certain personal information present in your data, NetApp SnapCenter technology to support backup and recovery, Cloud Insights to annotate data to indicate the presence and treatment of personal information, and NetApp Policy for privacy operations and policy enforcement.
+These products and services include the Cloud Data Sense service to help you identify certain personal information present in your data, NetApp SnapCenter technology to support backup and recovery, Cloud Insights to annotate data to indicate the presence and treatment of personal information, and NetApp Policy for privacy operations and policy enforcement.